plan-net/core4/docs/source/job.rst

 Principles
 ----------

 CoreJobs implement the logic layer of the core architecture.
-Jobs can broadly be categorised into
+CoreJobs can broadly be categorised into

-CoreJobs can be broadly categorised into:

 -   extraction jobs, scanners and feed readers representing inbound interfaces